hpsaturn/hpsaturn.github.io/_posts/2025-07-03-clockworkpi-uconsole.md

 (don't forget set executable permissions with `chmod +x ~/bin/kermit48`)

-Run the emulator, and its bottom line you are able to see something like this:
+Run the emulator, and in the its bottom line you are able to see something like this:

 ```shell
 wire: /dev/pts/16